karavanlarp/karavanlarp.github.io/eng/useful/costume.md

 On duty officials wear neutral clothing and a badge with the Imperial lizard, the symbol of their office and their employee number.
 This badge gives them official authority.

 Priests wear long robes decorated with the symbols of their god.
 The most important element is their holy sign, the aegis, which is always worn on the chest.
 The aegis must be at least 15 x 15 cm and bear a clearly recognisable symbol of the god (more on symbols in the religion categories of both factions).
+The priest colors can also be found in the religion category.

 Adventurers and members of caravans usually wear practical clothes suitable for trekking in a forest.
 Those wishing to stay in the shadows prefer more earthy tones.